 Privacy

 Swiftlane believes in a positive worldview toward the future of access control, built for privacy with end-to-end data encryption from all devices.
 Data is stored securely in our cloud based system.
-Swiftlane is SOC II and HIPAA certified; we take your data privacy and security very seriously.
+Swiftlane is SOC II certified; we take your data privacy and security very seriously.

 Constantly Adapting AI System